 - 1. We do not believe that we can control pekwé, but we can help them to replenish by choosing appropriate actions. - 2.
 It is important to distinguish between the idea of the godi kehtsi (agreement) for a limited pekwé gha máhsi ts'įnįwe (ceremonial harvest) and the concepts of other limitations such as harvest quotas. - 3.
 Because Dene people learn to govern themselves and behave respectfully through mentorship, and because we feel we do not have authority over others, harvest management systems that rely on imposing restrictions and penalties from outside will have limited success in our area.
-Instead, our approach is more about supporting people to become good stewards of pekwé and not relying on kodedí (in which wildlife officers have enforced harvest rules and make people feel like criminals and poachers).

-4. Délįnę Got'įnę do not describe pekwę in our area as Bluenose-West or Bluenose-East.
-In our language, there is just one word for all pekwę; while we may refer to them by where they happen to be at any given time, this just describes their location and is not recognizing or defining them as belonging to a different group.
-Again, for the purposes of cooperating in regional planning we accommodate the scientific differentiation of the herds, but Délįnę elders continue to believe that pekwę travelling through the District should be considered one population.
-We feel that this has an additional strength in highlighting the importance of building relationships across boundaries for sharing pekwę and responsibilities for conservation.
+Instead, our approach is more about supporting people to become good stewards of pekwé and not relying on kodedí (in which wildlife officers have enforced harvest rules and make people feel like criminals and poachers). - 4.
+In our language, there is just one word for all pekwé; while we may refer to them by where they happen to be at any given time, this just describes their location and is not recognizing or defining them as belonging to a different group.
+So we refer to pekwé that travel to the west side of Sahtú through Neregha (the north shore) as Neregha pekwé.
+Pekwé that travel to the east of Sahtú through Pehdalla are known as Pehdalla pekwé.
+Again, for the purposes of cooperating in regional planning we accommodate the scientific differentiation of the herds, but Déline elders continue to believe that pekwé travelling through the District should be considered one population.
+We feel that this has an additional strength in highlighting the importance of building relationships across boundaries for sharing rekwé and responsibilities for conservation.

 Dene people have long-standing traditions of moving over large distances, through annual and multiple-year harvesting cycles.
 These travels involve not only harvesting but gathering and sharing with other peoples.
 While jurisdictions and boundaries have changed over time, our connections to these peoples and places have not.
 Délįnę wants to maintain and support cross-regional relationships in pekwę conservation and planning, and looks forward to cooperating with other regions as they choose their own path forward.
 We see the plan as being one tool that could help us renew and maintain our traditional ties.
-We hope to demonstrate how a community-based conservation plan like this can fit into the larger picture of cross-regional and cross-cultural caribou stewardship that needs to take place, as we believe we all have a shared goal of ensuring that there are Belarewile Gots'ę ?ekwę.
+We hope to demonstrate how a community-based conservation plan like this can fit into the larger picture of cross-regional and cross-cultural caribou stewardship that needs to take place, as we believe we all have a shared goal of ensuring that there are Belare Wíle Gots'é ?ekwę́.